CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 >With a **POST request** you can send content to the server to be appended to the web resource (e.g. post a photo on Slack).

 HTTP is the language of the internet.
-In our case we're using Javascript, but you can send HTTP requests with other laguages as well.
+In our case we're using HTML and Javascript, but you can send HTTP requests with other laguages as well.

 ### AJAX (= Asynchronous JavaScript And XML)

 AJAX is a set of useful methods for implementing client-server communication.

 ![AJAX Diagram](https://www.w3schools.com/xml/ajax.gif "AJAX Diagram")

 AJAX just uses a combination of: